TashkeelPasha/30-Days-of-mastering-flutter-/Day_7 OOP concepts in dart.md

   }
 }
 ```
-4. Abstract Classes and Interfaces
+4. Abstract Classes and Interfaces:
    Abstract classes cannot be instantiated and are often used to define a blueprint for other classes.

 Example
 ```dart